 This is the place for your text, images and such.
 It's

-PM's - only much better!
+PM's - only much bigger and much better!

 Putting in Text:

 Text goes in the body section between the body tags:

 <body>The body section is the place where